 a. consequences under service law for tenured civil servants:

 implementation of disciplinary proceedings with the imposition of disciplinary measures.
-The following can be considered here: reprimand, fine, reduction in remuneration, demotion, removal from tenured civil service employment reduction in pension, demotion, revocation of the pension b. consequences under labour law in the case of non-tenured employees
+The following can be considered here: reprimand, fine, reduction in remuneration, demotion, removal from tenured civil service employment.

 With retired tenured civil servants: